 The proposed Required Local Effort (RLE) millage rate identified below could either increase or decrease from the following estimate based upon whether statewide tax rolls certified by the Department of Revenue in mid-July are higher or lower than those projected in the Appropriations Act passed by the Florida Legislature.
-In addition, the RLE prior period adjustment millage must be levied by a school district if the prior period unrealized required local effort funds are greater than zero.
-The Commissioner of Education shall calculate the amount of the prior period unrealized required local effort funds and the millage required to generate that amount.
+In addition, the RLE prior period adjustment millage must be levied by a school district if the prior period unrealized RLE funds are greater than zero.
+The Commissioner of Education shall calculate the amount of the prior period unrealized RLE funds and the millage required to generate that amount.